outscale/osc-tui-appimage-builder/README.md

 ## contribution

-We accept Pull Request and issues :)
+We accept Pull Requests and issues :)